Suite for Redmond, a Season of Wonders

-Suite for Redmond, a Season of Wonders culminates on August 7th, the opening evening of Redmond’s new Night Market, with Nocturne for Rookery.
+Suite for Redmond, a Season of Wonders culminates on August 21st, the opening evening of Redmond’s new Night Market So Bazaar, with Nocturne for Rookery.
 As twilight arrives, we’ll process from the Night Market, along Bear Creek Parkway and into the stand of noble Douglas Firs where the great blue herons once nested.

 Join the menagerie of luminous Grandmother Owls, Alchemist Cats and Moon-Drunk Rabbits in a primordial evergreen rite, celebrating nature in an urban environment, reminding all of the innate, enduring majesty of these regal trees.

 Bring your loved ones, a blanket, and a humble, homemade or found gift, wrapped in white, ready for sharing.

 Suite for Redmond, a Season of Wonders is created by Redmond’s new Artist-in-Residence, Lucia Neare, who brings her company of wonder-makers to Redmond for this season of sweet delights.
 The series of works is designed to create one-of-a-kind celebratory experiences that foster local connections and a spirit of warmth in Redmond.
-Suite for Redmond, a Season of Wonders is presented by City of Redmond Arts, with additional support from 4Culture and the Office of Arts and Cultural Affairs/Seattle City Light.
+Suite for Redmond, a Season of Wonders is presented by City of Redmond Arts Program, with additional support from 4Culture and the Office of Arts and Cultural Affairs/Seattle City Light.
 For information about Lucia Neare and her company, please visit www.lucianeare.org.

-If you are interested in participating in the fun, as a performer or as Wonder Helper, please join us at our “auditions” at the Old Redmond School House Auditorium this January.
-Details here.
-Otherwise, please contact email@example.com.
+If you are interested in participating in the fun, as a performer or as Wonder Helper, please join please contact firstname.lastname@example.org.
 We look forward to meeting you.